Jason Wilson

 Coach Driessen holds a two-week intensive training session during the summer season.
 All returning and prospective swim team members are highly encouraged to enroll.
 Each day, swimmers can expect to spend an hour dry land training to improve overall performance, followed by either aerobic, endurance, strength, or speed training.
 The last day of the session will be an Intrasquad meet that participants can use as their tryout times.
 All athletes are required to try out each year to earn a spot.

-Swimmers should bring: SPF, running / workout shoes and athletic wear for dryland training, goggles, cap, swimsuit, towel, fins*, and snorkel.
+Swimmers should bring: SPF, running / workout shoes, and athletic wear for dryland training, goggles, cap, swimsuit, towel, fins*, and snorkel.
 Athletes may need to purchase fins & snorkel to be used throughout the training session and swim season.
-All other equipment (kick boards, paddles, buoys, and other dryland supplies) are provided.
-Fins, snorkel, and other swim gear can be conveniently purchased through Troy High School Swim & Dive Online Team Store.
-Registration is open to students enrolled at Troy High School and rising freshman registered for fall classes.
+All other equipment (kickboards, paddles, buoys, and other dryland supplies) are provided.
+Fins, snorkel, and other swim gear can be conveniently purchased through the Troy High School Swim & Dive Online Team Store.
+Registration is open to students enrolled at Troy High School and rising freshmen registered for fall classes.

-Athlete Clearance must be received and approved by the Troy Athletic Department before July 10, 2023.
+Athlete Clearance must be received and approved by the Troy Athletic Department before the first day of camp.
 Students can visit Pacific Urgent Care in Fullerton to complete their athletic physical.
 The cost is $45.

 Follow Troy High School Swim & Dive on Instagram